kgdunn/pid-book/univariate-review/univariate-review.rst

 **External estimate of spread**

 The question we turn to now is what value to use for :math:`\sigma`  in equation :eq:`zvalue-for-difference`.
 We got to that equation by assuming we have no historical, external data.
-But what if we did have even some external data?
+But what if we did have some external data?
 We could at least estimate :math:`\sigma` from that.
 For example, the 300 historical batch yields has :math:`\sigma = 6.61`:

 ..
 At the 95% confidence level: IGNORE THIS SECTION FOR NOW